Danny-Web-Dev/eventDrivenMicroservices/readme.md

 - **Node.js**: Ensure Node.js is installed on your machine.
 - **MySQL**: Install MySQL and set up the required databases.
-- **Docker**: For running the NATS server or use a local installation.

 ### Extra